low fodmap ✓ | lactose-free ✓ | gluten-free ✓ | soy-free ✓ | yeast-free ✓ | vegetarian ✓ | dairy-free (option) ✓

 If you are making it dairy-free, choose milk that is low fodmap, (the ones to avoid are, soy milk (made from the soybeans) or oat milk) And always read the labels, as there can be sneaky FODMAPs in there.

 * Gluten-free tip :

-If you are celiac or highly sensitive to gluten, check the label on the cornflour and the baking powder and make sure that you buy ones that are certified to be gluten-free.
+If you are celiac or highly sensitive buy certified gluten-free cornflour and baking powder.
 Corn flour and baking powder are naturally gluten-free, however, depending on the manufacturing place and process they could be cross-contaminated.

 Gluten Free Cornbread With Feta and Spinach